SpringerPE/cf-light-api/README.md

 ##### Notes

-* The `running` attribute is a boolean and will be `true` if there is at least one instance of your app with the state of `RUNNING`.
+* The `running` attribute is a boolean and will be `true` if there is at least one instance of your app with the state of `RUNNING`, or `false` otherwise.

 * Memory, disk quota and usage figures are given in bytes.